matthias-straub/Filtering-Multi-DNS-Forwarder/README.md

 Run the service with "lua dnsfilter.lua &"
 You can test it with: "nslookup www.google.com 127.0.0.1#5553"

-Point to this forwarder in your dnsmask config like this:
+Point to this forwarder in your dnsmasq config like this:

 server=127.0.0.1#5553